foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

    # For IoTDK
    make TOOLCHAIN=gnu BOARD=iotdk gui

-For Metaware toolchain, the mdb (MetaWare debugger) is used and it's a GUI interface.
+For |mwdt|, the mdb (MetaWare debugger) is used and has a more user friendly graphical interface.
-You can refer the Metaware toolchain use manual for details.
+You can refer the |mwdt| use manual for details.

 For ARC GNU toolchain,  the command line based gdb is used.
 You need to have some basic knowledge of gdb debug.

 Create your own application